-Most concerns of parents are communicated directly to the class teacher in the first instance, then the SENCO or Head teacher.
-The SENCO works part time but is available via email where an appointment can be made for the next time she is in school.
-Her working week is flexible to allow for her to arrange meetings at mutually convenient times.
-Parents can contact the SENCO direct and have informal discussions and/or appointments can be made.
+Most concerns of parents are communicated directly to the class teacher in the first instance, then to the SENCO or Head teacher.
+Parents can contact the SENCO directly and have informal discussions and/or appointments can be made.
 The email address is senco@bibury.gloucs.sch.uk